State Certificate in School Psychology: Curriculum

-The post-master's certificate in school psychology will prepare you with the clinical skills necessary to become a school psychologist.
+The state certification in school psychology will prepare you with the clinical skills necessary to become a school psychologist.
 Courses focus on psychological assessment, consultation, counseling, behavioral interventions and research/evaluation.
 Practica experiences (approximately 300-350 hours) and an intensive internship experience (minimum 1,200 hours) are integral components of the program.

 Get a description of each of Cal U's school psychology courses from our Course Catalog.

-Below is a recommended framework of courses for completing the post-master's certificate.
+Below is a recommended framework of courses for completing the certificate.

 |PSY 702* Psychopathology of Childhood||3|